angular/tsickle/README.md

 ### Releasing

-On a new branch, run
+On a new branch, run:

 ```
 # tsickle releases are all minor releases for now, see npm help version.